RAJATPRAKASH123/multithreaded-text-retrieval-and-processing-system/README.md

 ---

 ## Troubleshooting

-- **Hugging Face Dependencies**: If you see references to huggingface-hub, it may be due to `sentence-transformers`.
-Remove it from `requirements.txt` if not used.
 - **NLTK Runtime Warnings**: Common if `nltk.downloader` is imported in an unexpected order.
 Usually harmless.
 - **Plots Not Showing**: Make sure `matplotlib` and `seaborn` are installed and the script is running in an environment that supports GUI or inline plotting.
 - **Slow Performance**: Increase thread pool size, or reduce chunk size if you have a very large text.